silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'

+#### How to I make my account global staff?

+When you make a new account on your local dev environment, it will be a standard student account.
+You can drop into the sql shell and make your account global staff, which means that it will automatically have access to "Instructor" tab on all courses in the LMS.
+To do this, drop into the sql shell:

+`./manage.py lms dbshell`

+The following command will make all local users global staff:

+`update auth_user set is_staff=1;`

+A similar command will make all local users global superusers, which means they'll have unrestricted access to `localhost:8000/admin`:

+`update auth_user set is_superuser=1;`

 #### How do I specify the image for my course?

 Using Studio, upload an image named images_course_image.jpg